 Lewandowski announced plans to leave Dortmund in January 2014, six months before his contract was to expire.
 At the ripe old age of twenty-five, Bayern were getting a player at the top of his game.

 The 250+ goals for Bayern Munich, and counting, has reaffirmed his decision to move.
-Now revered by fans of the Bavarian club, Robert Lewandowski is considered one of the best strikers in world football.
+Now revered by fans of the Bavarian club, Robert Lewandowski is considered one of the best strikers/free transfers in world football to this day.

 JAY JAY OKOCHA – PARIS SAINT GERMAIN TO BOLTON WANDERERS

 Growing up and playing with makeshift footballs on the streets of Nigeria, via Germany and then Paris.
 Jay Jay Okocha’s path to Lancashire was steeped in flair.
-A masterstroke from Bolton’s hierarchy as they clinched the Paris Saint Germain player’s services for free.
+A masterstroke from Bolton’s hierarchy consequently clinched the Paris Saint Germain player’s services for free.

 Jay Jay Okocha: ‘so good they named him twice,’ would cement himself as one of Bolton’s best-ever players during his stint in England.
 The Nigerian’s trickery would light up the Reebok Stadium week-in, week-out, as Bolton Wanderers dabbled in European competition.